AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

   - Started preparing my website for a Domain Migration from GitHub pages to root9b.tech, routing through Cloudflare for some additional functionality and security.

-## **Wednesday, 20/02/2018 - GROUP**
+## Wednesday
   - Presentation by Deloitte
-  - Presented a case study on John the Ripper, and how this tool could be used to penetrate complex systems.
+  - Presented a case study on John the Ripper, and how this tool could be used to penetrate complex systems
-  - Finalising settings and understanding before Domain Migration begins.
+  - Finalising settings and understanding before Domain Migration begins

 ## **Industry Professionals Presentation** (10am to 12pm) by Deloitte
-Presenters:
+**Presenters:**

 **Viren Khatri** - Manager;

 **Simon Baeg** – Analyst/Pentesting;